ant-media/ant-media-documentation/docs/guides/recording-live-streams/s3-integration-http-forwarding.md

 ![](@site/static/img/image-1665067824644.png )

 After creating the streams folder, go to the settings and interoperability tab.
-On the User account HMAC section choose the default project for interoperability access.
+On the User Account HMAC section, choose the default project for interoperability access.

 ![](@site/static/img/image-1665067873135.png)

 After choosing the default project, create an access key for the user account.